moharm/AllInPdf-Server/README.md

 # AllInPdf-Server side
-web app that helps you to convert all types of images and pdf files to one pdf file.
+web app based on Spring Boot, that helps you to convert all types of images and pdf files to one pdf file.

 using :
 - itext lib